ibm-cloud-docs/CDN/adding-origin-path-details.md

 # Adding Origin Path details
 {: #adding-origin-path-details}

 When your CDN is in `CNAME_Configuration` or `Running` status, you can add Origin Path details.
-You can choose to provide content from multiple
+You can choose to provide content from multiple Origin servers.
-Origin servers.
 For example, photos can be delivered from a different server than videos.
 The Origin can be based on a Host Server or Object Storage.
+{:shortdesc}

 The CDN makes a URL transformation for the Origin server.
 For example, if origin `xyz.example.com` is added with path `/example/*` when a user opens the URL `www.example.com/example/*`, the CDN edge server retrieves the content from `xyz.example.com/*`.
 {: note}